kharesahil253/kharesahil253/README.md

-- 👋 Hi, I’m @kharesahil253
+- 👋 Hi, I’m Sahil Khare
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding and solving
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Full Stack Web Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on real-world
-- 📫 How to reach me ...
+- 📫 How to reach me: kharesahil253@gmail.com and my social media handle

 <!---
 kharesahil253/kharesahil253 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.